xukun-zhang/LiverGuidedSAM-DDnet/README.md

 ## Overview

 LiverGuidedSAM-DDnet is a novel segmentation framework designed for anatomical landmark detection in augmented reality (AR)-guided laparoscopic liver surgeries.
-By leveraging liver segmentation as a spatial reference and incorporating pre-trained SAM encoder features, our method improves the accuracy and robustness of landmark segmentation, even in complex surgical environments.
+By leveraging liver segmentation as a spatial reference and incorporating pre-trained SAM encoder features, our method improves the accuracy and robustness of landmark segmentation, even in **complex surgical environments**.

 ---